Safe use of boom sprayers mounted or trailed

 Without an application unit such as the PA2a boom sprayer.
 You cannot legally apply any pesticides as a professional user.

-You will be learning all about:
+On this boom sprayers PA2a, ATV spraying licence you will be learning all about:

 - your legal responsibilities such as reading the manufacturer’s instructions

 - risks with storing, handling, mixing and calibrating pesticides

 - disposing of chemical waste safely and legally

 - safe working practices and industry best practice

 Session one of our PA2a boom sprayer course has now gone online through blended learning.
 But do not worry we will talk you through everything you need to do.
 It is a simple and straight forward way to carry out session one of your PA2a boom sprayer course.

 It saves you:

 - an early start if you are not local to the area

 Once you have booked and purchased the PA2a you will get an email containing a link to your candidate portal.
 On the portal, you can view and listen to all the course materials in bite-sized chunks on your own schedule.
 We will post out the workbook and copy of a clean pesticide label to you, so you can work through the pack alongside the videos.